boazbk/tcs/lec_00_1_math_background.md

 \{0,1\}^* = \cup_{n\in\N} \{0,1\}^n \;.
 $$

-The set $\{0,1\}^*$ contains also the "string of length $0$" or "the empty string", which we will denote by $""$.^[In using this notation we follow the convention of many programming languages.
+The set $\{0,1\}^*$ contains also the "string of length $0$" or "the empty string", which we will denote by $""$.
+(In using this notation we follow the convention of many programming languages.
 Other texts sometimes use $\epsilon$ or $\lambda$ to denote the empty string.
-However, this doesn't matter much since we will rarely encounter this "edge case".]
+However, this doesn't matter much since we will rarely encounter this "edge case".)

 __Generalizing the star operation:__ For every set $\Sigma$, we define